 Other things can cause an asthma attack too, such as:

 • Exercise.
-Many people with asthma have symptoms when they exercise.
+Many people have symptoms when they exercise.

 • Dry, cold air.

-• Medicines, such as aspirin, nonsteroidal anti-inflammatory drugs, or beta-blockers.
+• Some medicines, such as aspirin, nonsteroidal anti-inflammatory drugs, or beta-blockers.

 How is it treated?